AINTRUST-AI/aixploit/README.md

 # AIxploit

 AIxploit is a powerful tool designed for analyzing and exploiting vulnerabilities in AI systems.
 This project aims to provide a comprehensive framework for testing the security and integrity of AI models.
+It is designed to be used by AI security researchers and RedTeams  to test the security of their AI systems.

 ## Installation